equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 can benefit from [Bounded Contexts](https://martinfowler.com/bliki/BoundedContext.html) while still keep Rails conventions and best practices.

-> This will be really pragmatic solution.
-I'll enlist and compare other Rails Bounded Context
-> solutions at the bottom of the article.
+Solution will **not** introduce any requirements for database split or any dramatic mindset colliding with traditional Rails way of thinking around web application therefore is friendly for junior developers.

 As this topic is quite extensive article is separated in following
 sections:

 1. Bounded Contexts general theory
-2. Bounded contexts via interface objects (theory around my solution)
+2. Bounded Contexts via Interface Objects (theory around my solution)
 3. Example Rails code
 4. Summary
 5. Comparison of other ways how to do Bounded Contexts in Rails